Particular/NServiceBus/guidelines/design-guidelines.md

 ### Extension points on public APIs

-Public APIs provide extension points allowing capabilities to hook in their business logic and float required state over those APIs to various extensions.
+Public APIs provide extension points, allowing capabilities to hook in their business logic and float required state over those APIs to various extensions.

-For example `SendOptions`, `PublishOptions` and `ReplyOptions` inherit from `ExtendableOptions` which provides a `ContextBag` to float additional state into the option classes.
+For example, `SendOptions`, `PublishOptions` and `ReplyOptions` inherit from `ExtendableOptions` which provides a `ContextBag` to float additional state into the option classes.
 This state is then made available on the outgoing pipeline.

-Another example would be "handler context".

 ### State belongs to a specific capability

 Instead of directly attaching state to composition roots and thereby exposing that state to other capabilities, we instead use the extension APIs to keep state internal to the capability.

-For example let's consider `SendOptions` and `SendLocal`.
-Instead of exposing a `RouteToThisEndpoint` property on `SendOptions` like
+For example, let's consider `SendOptions` and `SendLocal`.
+Instead of exposing a `RouteToThisEndpoint` property on `SendOptions`

 ```
 class SendOptions
   public bool RouteToThisInstance { get; set; }
 ```

 an extension method called `RouteToThisInstance` is used to set the internal state.
 The internal state belongs to the routing capability.
 Therefore the state cannot be attached to `SendOptions`.
-Since CSharp/.NET doesn't support extension properties the only way to implement this is to use extension methods.
+Since CSharp/.NET doesn't support extension properties the only way to implement this is to use an extension method.
 The benefit of extension methods is that the getter and the setter of an option of a capability can be implemented with different names, as opposed to properties.

 An example where we failed in the past to apply this is the `Headers` static class.
 It contains everything and the kitchen sink when it comes to headers.